jbrannon972/Drylogs2/planning-docs/TRANSCRIPT_IMPLEMENTATION_PLAN.md

 ```

 **Questions:**
 - Should Notes be inline text field or modal?
+YES
 - Should Photo be required or optional per item?
+Requried, with an option to ignore but must be recorded
-- Should Quantity be text input or +/- buttons?
+- Should Quantity be text input or +/- buttons? text
-- Do we need Unit selection (sq ft, linear ft, each, etc.)?
+- Do we need Unit selection (sq ft, linear ft, each, etc.)? no

 **Decision needed:** ________________